“Man is the animal that speaks. Understanding language is the key to understanding man; and the control of language, to the control of man.”

-Language is simply thought of as a way for humans to facilitate communication between each other, either through writing or speaking.
-But, language is much more than that; it is also used as a tool to control, exploit, persuade, reason, manipulate, subjugate, and terrorize.
+Language is simply thought of as a way for humans to facilitate communication with each other, either through writing or speaking.
+But language is much more than that; it is also used as a tool to control, exploit, persuade, reason, manipulate, subjugate, and terrorize.

 Violence is risky, costly, obvious, and may result in retaliation if employed too readily and harshly.
 Using words, phrases, slogans, and other rhetorical tricks, however, affords the ability to influence, exploit, and control in a stealth-like manner.

 In our current culture war between the legacy media and the alternative media (mostly online), the battle if ideas is intense and frantic, with Youtube videos, blog posts, tweets, and periscopes cranked out at a supersonic pace.
-Information is being disseminated left and right in such overwhelming quantities that abstaining from social media for even a day can make you feel that you’re out-of-the-loop (though unplugging from the online world once in a while is essential to maintain sanity).
+Information is being disseminated left and right in such overwhelming quantities that abstaining from social media for even a day can make you feel that you are out-of-the-loop.

 The individuals and institutions that command the widest attention, and by extension, the most authority, are not the ones that offer arguments through the use of reason, logic, empiricism, and fair objective research, but the ones that are able to manipulate and appeal to emotion.